All Episodes

 Now they want to act like spectators.

-We're gonna conduct investigation.
+We're going to conduct an investigation.

-We're gonna find out what happened.
+We're going to find out what happened.

-We're gonna as though they had nothing to do with it.
+As though they had nothing to do with it.

 So now we've got a genuine leak, and they stopped everything for the past six months to find out who leaked the name of a non-covert agent.

-Now we got another leak.
+Now we've got another leak.

-Well, I'm not so concerned about the leak, I'm more concerned about the prison.
+Well, I'm not so concerned about the leak.

 He's on tape saying it, but when confronted with his own words by Kit Bond, he denies it.

-Durbin says, Well, what's the alternative?
+Durbin says, well, what's the alternative?

 And Bond interrupts with this.